Fondiaria prices rights issue for Unipol merger at 1 euro

-MILAN, July 6 (Reuters) - Italian insurer Fondiaria-SAI said on Friday it had priced a 1.1 billion euro rights issue which is part of plans to merge with smaller peer Unipol at 1 euros per ordinary share.
+MILAN (Reuters) - Italian insurer Fondiaria-SAI FOSA.MI said on Friday it had priced a 1.1 billion euro rights issue which is part of plans to merge with smaller peer Unipol (UNPI.MI) at 1 euros per ordinary share.

 Fondiaria said in a statement the price was equivalent to a 24.7 percent discount compared with the theoretical ex-rights price (TERP) of the shares calculated on the basis of Thursday’s closing price.